-Figure 2 also provides a visual overview of age-related in real-time ASL processing efficiency.
+Figure 2 also provides a visual overview of age-related change in real-time ASL processing efficiency.
 Older children spent more time looking to the target picture compared to younger children, but not as much as adults (reflected by the increase in asymptote for the target looking curve across the three age groups).
 Moreover, older children tended to shift to the target picture sooner in the sentence than younger children, but not as rapidly as adults (reflected by the slope of the target looking curve).